AbdellahRAISSOUNI/Abdelilah-pins/docs/API_INTEGRATION.md

 ---

-This guide provides a comprehensive foundation for integrating real APIs into your PinGenerator application.
+This guide provides a comprehensive foundation for integrating real APIs into your PinSlayer application.
 Start with authentication, then move to post generation, and finally add Pinterest integration and analytics.